ArctosDB/documentation-wiki/_how_to/How-To-Apply-Licensing-and-Terms.markdown

 author: Carla Cicero
 date: 2020-07-06
 ---
-# How to Apply Licensing and Terms to Data and Media
+# How to Apply Licensing and Terms

 ## Data